wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 ### Importing OpenAPI to Stoplight

-API Descriptions can live in with source code, or in totally seperate projects, it's up to you.
+API Descriptions can live in with source code, or in totally separate projects, it's up to you.

 Assuming you'd like the API description to live in the same project as the code its using, open that project in Stoplight Platform, then click "Edit in Studio".